suneeta-mall/suneeta-mall.github.io/_posts/2019-12-23-Reproducible-ml-pipeline-k8s.md

 semantic segmentation example][e2e-ml-on-k8s] based on [Oxford Pet dataset][oxford-petset]

 To build this ML workflow, we will be using [Kubernetes](https://kubernetes.io/) - a container orchestration platform.
-On top of [Kubernetes](https://kubernetes.io/), we wll be running [Pachyderm](https://github.com/pachyderm/pachyderm) a software that will do the heavy lifting of maintaining provenance across data, artifacts and ml processes.
+On top of [Kubernetes](https://kubernetes.io/), we will be running [Pachyderm](https://github.com/pachyderm/pachyderm) software that will do the heavy lifting of maintaining provenance across data, artifacts, and ml processes.

 ## What to version control